New links between PDE's and Voronoi patterns: Introduction

-Voronoi tessellations appear in many contexts and have important applications in several fields, including archaeology, biology, computer science, economics, engineering, epidemiology, medicine, physics, image processing, and urban planning \cite{aurenhammer2013voronoi}.
 They go back as far as Descartes in 1644.
 He informally drew a diagram of what is now called a Voronoi tessellation when explaining his vortex theory about the universe's structure.
 Peter Gustav Lejeune Dirichlet used two-dimensional and three-dimensional Voronoi diagrams to study quadratic forms in 1850.
-In Britain, the physician John Snow used a Voronoi diagram in 1854 to establish that most people who died in the Broad Street cholera outbreak lived closer to the infected Broad Street water pump than to any other.
+In Britain, the physician John Snow used a Voronoi diagram in 1854 to establish that most people who died in the Broad Street cholera outbreak lived closer to the infected Broad Street water pump than any other (\cite{snow1856cholera}).
 Voronoi diagrams are named after Georgy Feodosievych Voronoi, who defined and studied the general n-dimensional case in 1908 (see \cite{aurenhammer2013voronoi} for more applications and details on the history of the subject).

-Voronoi tessellations are defined in a straightforward way using the distance function as follows.
+Voronoi tessellations are defined straightforwardly using the distance function as follows.
 Consider a finite set of points in a metric space.
 Two arbitrary points in the space are in the same cell if they have a common closest point to the original set of given points.
 More precisely, we have the following definition: